winglang/wing/docs/docs/04-standard-library/cloud/function.md

 }
 ```

-In some scenarios, you might want to a Lambda layer to be automatically added whenever methods on a particular class are called.
+In some scenarios, you might want to a Lambda layer to be automatically added to all compute resources that use a class's inflight methods.
 You can achieve this by using the `onLift` or `onLiftType` hook.

 ```ts playground example